-2) Extraclassroom Activity Funds
+1) Extraclassroom Activity Funds

-Prior Condition: During testing the following items for the year ended June 30, 2017, were noted 2 instances where the clubs failed to pay sales tax.
+Prior Condition: During testing the following items for the year ended June 30, 2018, we noted 2 instances where the clubs failed to pay sales tax.
 Additionally, several profit and loss and inventory control documents were not completed and a few required signatures were missing.

-Status: This condition is unchanged for June 30, 2018.
+Status: This condition has been corrected as of June 30, 2019.